The Hubble Missing Globular Cluster Survey. III. Astro-photometric catalogs, artificial-star tests, and improved

 The \hst MGCS observing strategy secured exquisite images for 27 GCs with the ACS/WFC$+$WFC3/UVIS cameras and for seven with the WFC3/IR detector.
 The optical sample comprises data of both the core and the outskirts of each GC, while the IR sample includes only the core.
 We used state-of-the-art reduction techniques for \hst to obtain high-precision astrometry and photometry for all targets (see Appendix~\ref{appendix:cmd} for a collection of CMDs for these systems).
-Upon inspection of our optical catalogs, we found the presence of photometric discrepancies between central and outer fields of the same cluster.
-While we ignore the reason for such discrepancy, we devised a novel correction that takes advantage of \gaia-based synthetic photometry.
-This simple application shows that \gaia can serve as a powerful auxiliary catalog for photometry, in analogy with what is currently done with astrometry.
+Upon inspection of our optical catalogs, we found the presence of photometric discrepancies between the central and outer fields of the same cluster.
+Although we ignored the reason for this discrepancy, we devised a novel correction that takes advantage of \gaia-based synthetic photometry.
+This simple application shows that \gaia can serve as a powerful auxiliary catalog for photometry, analogously to what is currently done with astrometry.

 Our work also includes comprehensive artificial-star tests for each GC.
-The resulting ancillary catalogs serve a dual purpose: they enable a precise assessment of the completeness level, and provide a robust framework for investigating and characterizing systematic errors in our data.
+The resulting ancillary catalogs serve a dual purpose: they enable a precise assessment of the completeness level and provide a robust framework for investigating and characterizing systematic errors in our data.